Tayra-dev/19-Cursus/README.md

 <a id="#about"></a>
 ## About
+To enter 19 School, I had to pass a one-month entry test called <a href="https://github.com/Tayra46/Piscine19">the Piscine</a>
 > 19 is a coding school based in Belgium, following the unique pedagogical approach of the 42 Network.
 It is a peer-to-peer, project-based learning environment with no teachers or traditional classes.
 Instead, students are encouraged to learn through collaboration, self-study, and hands-on coding projects

 **About the 42 Network**